Cowen Raises Vertex Pharmaceuticals (NASDAQ:VRTX) Price Target to $310.00

-Vertex Pharmaceuticals (NASDAQ:VRTX – Get Rating) had its price objective hoisted by investment analysts at Cowen from $305.00 to $310.00 in a research report issued to clients and investors on Monday, The Fly reports.
-Cowen’s price objective indicates a potential upside of 21.63% from the stock’s previous close.
+Vertex Pharmaceuticals (NASDAQ:VRTX – Get Rating) had its price objective lifted by stock analysts at Cowen from $305.00 to $310.00 in a research report issued to clients and investors on Monday, Stock Target Advisor reports.
+The brokerage currently has an “outperform” rating on the pharmaceutical company’s stock.
+Cowen’s target price suggests a potential upside of 25.44% from the stock’s current price.

-Several other equities research analysts have also recently issued reports on the company.
-UBS Group boosted their price target on Vertex Pharmaceuticals from $258.00 to $325.00 in a research note on Wednesday, April 13th.
-Oppenheimer boosted their price target on Vertex Pharmaceuticals from $305.00 to $350.00 in a research note on Monday, April 4th.
-Piper Sandler cut their price target on Vertex Pharmaceuticals from $249.00 to $242.00 in a research note on Friday, May 6th.
-StockNews.com initiated coverage on Vertex Pharmaceuticals in a research note on Thursday, March 31st.
+A number of other research firms have also recently commented on VRTX.
+Morgan Stanley raised shares of Vertex Pharmaceuticals from an “underweight” rating to an “equal weight” rating and set a $250.00 target price for the company in a research note on Tuesday, May 3rd.
+StockNews.com initiated coverage on shares of Vertex Pharmaceuticals in a research note on Thursday, March 31st.
 They set a “strong-buy” rating for the company.
-Finally, Maxim Group upgraded Vertex Pharmaceuticals from a “hold” rating to a “buy” rating and set a $325.00 target price for the company in a research note on Wednesday, June 1st.
-Seven research analysts have rated the stock with a hold rating, eight have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, Vertex Pharmaceuticals has a consensus rating of “Buy” and an average target price of $283.78.
+UBS Group upped their price objective on shares of Vertex Pharmaceuticals from $258.00 to $325.00 in a research note on Wednesday, April 13th.
+Argus upped their price objective on shares of Vertex Pharmaceuticals from $275.00 to $280.00 and gave the company a “buy” rating in a research note on Monday.
+Finally, Maxim Group raised shares of Vertex Pharmaceuticals from a “hold” rating to a “buy” rating and set a $325.00 price objective for the company in a research note on Wednesday, June 1st.
+Seven analysts have rated the stock with a hold rating, ten have given a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, Vertex Pharmaceuticals presently has a consensus rating of “Buy” and a consensus target price of $285.16.

-In related news, CFO Charles F. Wagner, Jr. sold 3,171 shares of the stock in a transaction on Thursday, March 17th.
-The stock was sold at an average price of $250.15, for a total value of $793,225.65.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Bastiano Sanna sold 562 shares of the stock in a transaction on Monday, April 4th.
-The shares were sold at an average price of $267.71, for a total value of $150,453.02.
-Following the completion of the sale, the executive vice president now owns 43,343 shares of the company’s stock, valued at $11,603,354.53.
+In related news, CAO Kristen Ambrose sold 327 shares of the company’s stock in a transaction that occurred on Monday, April 25th.
+The shares were sold at an average price of $269.55, for a total transaction of $88,142.85.
+Following the sale, the chief accounting officer now directly owns 3,496 shares of the company’s stock, valued at approximately $942,346.80.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, EVP Ourania Tatsis sold 2,833 shares of the company’s stock in a transaction that occurred on Thursday, March 17th.
+The stock was sold at an average price of $250.11, for a total transaction of $708,561.63.
 The disclosure for this sale can be found here.
-Insiders have sold 42,687 shares of company stock valued at $11,729,432 over the last quarter.
+Over the last 90 days, insiders sold 42,687 shares of company stock worth $11,729,432.
 Company insiders own 0.40% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-BlackRock Inc. boosted its position in Vertex Pharmaceuticals by 1.7% during the fourth quarter.
-BlackRock Inc. now owns 23,944,931 shares of the pharmaceutical company’s stock valued at $5,258,308,000 after acquiring an additional 397,036 shares during the last quarter.
-Vanguard Group Inc. boosted its position in Vertex Pharmaceuticals by 1.6% during the first quarter.
-Vanguard Group Inc. now owns 20,473,471 shares of the pharmaceutical company’s stock valued at $5,342,963,000 after acquiring an additional 317,629 shares during the last quarter.
-Capital World Investors boosted its position in Vertex Pharmaceuticals by 9.9% during the first quarter.
-Capital World Investors now owns 12,666,130 shares of the pharmaceutical company’s stock valued at $3,305,417,000 after acquiring an additional 1,145,275 shares during the last quarter.
-State Street Corp lifted its position in Vertex Pharmaceuticals by 0.3% in the 4th quarter.
-State Street Corp now owns 12,356,915 shares of the pharmaceutical company’s stock valued at $2,713,579,000 after acquiring an additional 33,499 shares in the last quarter.
-Finally, Alliancebernstein L.P. increased its stake in Vertex Pharmaceuticals by 15.2% in the 4th quarter.
-Alliancebernstein L.P. now owns 10,443,771 shares of the pharmaceutical company’s stock valued at $2,293,452,000 after buying an additional 1,374,923 shares during the last quarter.
-89.84% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently made changes to their positions in VRTX.
+Concord Wealth Partners increased its position in shares of Vertex Pharmaceuticals by 750.0% in the 4th quarter.
+Concord Wealth Partners now owns 119 shares of the pharmaceutical company’s stock valued at $26,000 after purchasing an additional 105 shares during the last quarter.
+First PREMIER Bank purchased a new stake in shares of Vertex Pharmaceuticals in the 4th quarter valued at approximately $27,000.
+Moors & Cabot Inc. purchased a new stake in shares of Vertex Pharmaceuticals in the 3rd quarter valued at approximately $29,000.
+JJJ Advisors Inc. increased its position in shares of Vertex Pharmaceuticals by 101.5% in the 4th quarter.
+JJJ Advisors Inc. now owns 133 shares of the pharmaceutical company’s stock valued at $29,000 after purchasing an additional 67 shares during the last quarter.
+Finally, Trustcore Financial Services LLC increased its position in shares of Vertex Pharmaceuticals by 53.8% in the 4th quarter.
+Trustcore Financial Services LLC now owns 143 shares of the pharmaceutical company’s stock valued at $31,000 after purchasing an additional 50 shares during the last quarter.
+89.84% of the stock is currently owned by institutional investors.

 Vertex Pharmaceuticals Company Profile (Get Rating)